On Recovering from Emotional Exhaustion

 Am I the kind of person my younger self hoped I’d become?

 I can remember being little and being so curious about what kind of person I'd be as a grown-up.
-And as I shared yesterday over on Instagram, when I break down and look at the list of things that make me the ‘kind of person’ I am in this moment as a newly-30-year-old woman, it’s a list I feel pretty great about.
+And as I shared over on Instagram on that birthday, breaking down and looking at the list of things that make me the kind of grown-up I’ve become, it’s a list I feel pretty great about.

-Here's the truth: you’ll never regret leading with compassion – but the more you run yourself ragged in the process, the harder that is to keep doing.
+Here's the truth: you’ll never regret leading with compassion – but the more you run yourself ragged in the process, the harder it is to keep doing.